shiva-rakshith/obsrv-api-service/README.md

 The following APIs are available in the Obsrv API service:

-- Dataset APIs: These APIs allow you to interact with datasets, such as retrieving dataset metadata, creating new datasets, updating list existing datasets.
+- Dataset APIs: These APIs allow you to interact with datasets, such as retrieving dataset metadata, creating new datasets, updating and list existing datasets.

 - Datasource APIs: These APIs enable you to manage datasources.
-You can add new datasources, retrieve information about existing datasources, update list all existing data sources.
+You can add new datasources, retrieve information about existing datasources, update and list all existing data sources.

 - Dataset Source Config APIs: These APIs allow you to configure the sources for a dataset.
-You can add or remove sources, update retrieve the source configuration for a dataset.
+You can add sources, update and retrieve the existing source configuration for a dataset.

 - Data IN API: This API provides an interface to ingest data into the Obsrv system.
 You can use this API to send events to be stored and processed by Obsrv.